olcf/olcf-user-docs/services_and_applications/slate/workloads/deployment.rst

 *
-  ``replicas`` - the number of replicas to be passed down to the ReplicationController
+  ``replicas`` - the number of replicas to be passed down to the ReplicaSet

 *
-  ``selector`` - the selector to determine which pods are managed by the ReplicationController.
+  ``selector`` - the selector to determine which pods are managed by the ReplicaSet.

 *
   ``template`` - a pod definition.
 Note that this pod template must have the selector from above in its ``metadata.labels``.